 Now I’ll get into the star stepper vs elliptical comparison.
-We’ll go over which muscles get worked during each, what cardiovascular benefits they have, and how many calories you can burn on the stair stepper vs elliptical.
+We’ll go over which muscles get worked during each, what cardiovascular benefits they have, and how many calories you can burn on the stair stepper vs the elliptical.

 There’s a noticeable difference between the two pieces of equipment when it comes to the muscles worked.
 The elliptical takes the prize for most muscles worked.

 - Upper back muscles.